 - How much time a group health plan sponsor or administrator has to provide a COBRA election notice

-The Department of Labor FAQ is located here and included below this link.
+The Department of Labor FAQ is located here and included below in this link.

 Specific Relief for Health Plans and Participants